devzendo/dxclusterwatch/readme.txt

-accessToken= (twitter API access token) accessSecret= (twitter API access secret) maxListingEntries= (maximum size of the report listing; most recent listings first, but only up to this many)
+accessToken= (twitter API access token) accessSecret= (twitter API access secret) maxListingEntries= (maximum size of the report listing; most recent listings first, but only up to this many) enableFeedReading= (whether to enable feed reading, yes/true, no/false) enablePageUpdating= (whether to update/publish the page) enableTweeting= (whether to enable tweeting)

 Things to change for next run: